turingschool/present/README.md

 POPULI_API_URL: https://turing-validation.populi.co/api/
 ```

-To obtain the Google Cloud credentials, you will need to create an application in the Google Cloud Console and create OAuth2.0 Credentials.
+To obtain the Google Cloud credentials, you will need to create an application in the Google Cloud Console and create OAuth Credentials for a Web Application.
+Register `http://localhost:3000/auth/google_oauth2/callback` as an Authorized Redirect URI.

 To obtain Zoom credentials, you will need to follow [these instructions](https://marketplace.zoom.us/docs/guides/build/server-to-server-oauth-app/#create-a-server-to-server-oauth-app) to create a Server to Server Oauth App with Zoom.
 You will need to select scopes for getting meeting details and reports.